 Payment Schedule & Methods

-You’re not stuck with one route — each partner network handles its own approvals and payments.
+The good news is you’re not stuck with one route, as each partner network handles its own approvals and payments.

-Most pay on a roughly two-month cycle with a minimum to hit, via PayPal, direct deposit, or even paper checks if you’re old-school.
+Most pay on a roughly two-month cycle with a minimum to hit, via PayPal, direct deposit, or even paper checks if you’re old-school like me!

 The wait isn’t ideal, but I’d rather deal with a delay than mess with networks that pay quicker but track like a leaky bucket.